How to choose the best boiler cover

 We've surveyed thousands of boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.

 Paying for boiler cover means that if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
-If you have a boiler-servicing contract, it will include an annual boiler service to make sure your system is in good working order.
+A boiler-servicing contract includes an annual boiler service.
+But not all boiler cover providers are equal.

 - How much does boiler cover cost?